Do this Seated Twist exercise to help stop back spasms

-The Seated Twist is a great exercise to help reduce this form of pain.
-It is Exercise #5 of the Challenge Exercises, It helps to reduce spasms by:
+The Seated Twist is a great exercise.
+It is #5 of the Challenge Exercises of the Program,

 - Encouraging you to rotate both the upper and lower area of your back (for hip mobility and flexibility).

-- Stretching tight lower back muscles (for mobility, reduces stiffness).
+- Stretching tight muscles (for mobility, reduces stiffness).

-- Strengthening both the deep muscles of the spine and back (reduces low back stiffness).
+- Strengthening both the deep muscles of the spine and back (reduces stiffness).

 - Strengthens the abdominals (reduces excessive anterior pelvic tilt, preserves neutral position).

-This exercise should be performed in the morning, afternoon and evening.
-Back spasms usually come during an unexpected twisting motion.
-By strengthening the muscles of your back that are needed during this everyday (but risky) movement, your can help reduce your risk of back spasms.
-(It is important to have consent from your family doctor prior to any exercise routine such as the Standing Hip Shift.)
+Make a point of using this twist in the morning, afternoon and evening.
+Back spasms usually come during an unexpected twisting motion of poorly conditioned muscles.
+By strengthening the muscles that are needed during this every day (but risky) movement, you can help reduce your risk of back spasms.
+(It is important to have consent from your family doctor prior to any routine such as the Standing Hip Shift.)